icaros1700/Hello-world-/README.md

 # Hello-world-
 Hello
-This is my first step to become a developer
+This is my first step to become a developer in a short time i hope